umccr/RNAsum/fusions/notes.md

 * The script to filter fusion genes on trancript TPM values is on github `https://github.com/umccr/RNAseq-Analysis-Report/tree/master/fusions/pizzly-filtering.R`

-	* In the test data, pizzly originally produced 103 fusion calls.
-The second round of filtering resuced the number of fusions to 30.
+	* In the test data, pizzly originally produced 103 filetred fusion calls.
+The second round of filtering reduced the number of fusions to 30.